- Clouds & clusters – Ian Bonnell, Claudia Cyganowski, Aleks Scholz, Kenny Wood

 - Stellar magnetospheres & winds – Moira Jardine

-Ian Bonnell, Claudia Cyganowski, Kenny Wood
+Ian Bonnell, Claudia Cyganowski, Aleks Scholz, Kenny Wood

-Galaxies such as our own are constantly forming new stars, primarily in dense clouds of gas and dust.
+Galaxies such as our own are constantly forming new stars, primarily in dense clouds of gas and dust that turn into stellar clusters.
 Gravity, acting to collapse the material in the clouds, is variously helped and hindered by turbulence, pressure, magnetism, and potentially feedback from previously-formed stars.
 The interplay of forces makes it a complex process and it is still not certain how they determine the final properties of the resulting stars and stellar clusters.
 In an effort to understand this, the St Andrews research group combines observations of star forming regions with hydrodynamical and radiative transfer simulations of the process.
 Thus we can examine the process at the largest scales of entire galaxies in order to understand how star forming clouds are themselves formed, and at the smallest scales where we can follow the formation of individual stars.

 Stellar magnetospheres & winds